 It’s not all that common believe it or not for hostels in Guatemala to have. kitchen.
 So if you want to save money by cooking for yourself then I would strongly suggest checking before booking.

-This is how I was able to stay in Guatemala for almost a year rent-free!
+This is how I was able to have Guatemala vacation for almost a year rent-free!
 It’s not expensive to join and if you join through my link and use the discount code in this blog post you get some money off… you’re welcome!

-Some of the really budget accommodations aren’t online, especially around Lake Atitlan.
+Some of the budget accommodations in Guatemala City aren’t online, especially around Lake Atitlan.
 So if you don’t see what like online take a chance and turn up. sometimes they will give you a discount booking directly on the day.

-It’s pretty obvious really, but I’m going to say it anyway.
+One of the obvious things to do in Guatemala City is to eat local!
 Eat at the local places, or from the street food carts and you will save a lot of money.

-The supermarkets can be expensive in Guatemala so always shop at the market first, then if you can’t find what you are looking for head to the supermarket or tienda.
+The supermarkets can be expensive in Guatemala.
+So, market should be considered as one of the places to visit in Guatemala.
+If you can’t find what you are looking for head to the supermarket or tienda.

-Although the water isn’t safe to drink directly from the tap, almost all businesses including hostels have big water filters that are perfectly safe to drink from and they will almost always provide it for free.
+Although the water isn’t safe to drink directly from the tap in Guatemala City, almost all businesses including hostels have big water filters that are perfectly safe to drink from and they will almost always provide it for free.
 Although some hostels may ask for a small fee if you want to fill up large water bottles.
-So be sure to bring a good water bottle with you.
+So be sure to bring a good water bottle with you during your Guatemala vacation.

 Wondering what to pack for Guatemala?
 I got you.
 I’ve done 2 full blog posts outlining everything you need to pack for Guatemala depending on the season.